-The proprietary medical equipment business now all under VasoMedical traces back to 1995 when the Company began the external counterpulsation technology in the United States.
+The proprietary medical equipment business under VasoMedical traces back to 1995 when the Company began the proprietary Enhanced External Counterpulsation (EECP®) technology in the United States and has since diversified to include other medical hardware and software.
 Vasomedical Global was formed in 2011 to combine and coordinate the various international operations including design, development, manufacturing, and sales of medical devices, while domestic activities are under Vasomedical Solutions.

-The Company's Equipment business also has been significantly expanded from the original EECP[®]-only operations.
-In September 2011, the Company acquired FGE, a British Virgin Islands company, which owns or controls two Chinese operating companies - Life Enhancement Technology Ltd. ("LET") based in Foshan, China, and Biox Instruments Co.
+Over the last decade the Company's Equipment business has been significantly expanded from the original EECP®-only operations.
+In September 2011, the Company acquired FGE, a British Virgin Islands company, which owned or controlled two Chinese operating companies - Life Enhancement Technology Ltd. ("LET") based in Foshan, China, and Biox Instruments Co.
 Ltd. ("Biox") based in Wuxi, China, respectively - to expand its technical and manufacturing capabilities and to enhance its distribution network, technology, and product portfolio.
 Biox was a variable interest entity ("VIE") controlled by FGE through certain contracts and an option to acquire all the shares of Biox by FGE's wholly owned subsidiary Gentone, and in March 2019 Gentone exercised its option to acquire all of the shares of Biox.
 In August 2014, the Company through Gentone acquired all of the outstanding shares of Genwell Instruments Co.
 Ltd. ("Genwell"), located in Wuxi, China.
-Genwell was formed in China in 2010 with the assistance of a government grant to develop the MobiCareTM wireless multi-parameter patient monitoring system and holds intellectual property rights for this system.
+Genwell was formed in China in 2010 with the assistance of a local government grant to develop the MobiCareTM wireless multi-parameter patient monitoring system and holds intellectual property rights for this system.
 As a result, the Company has now expanded its equipment products portfolio to include BioxTM series ambulatory patient monitoring systems, ARCSTM series software for ECG and blood pressure analysis, and the MobiCareTM patient monitoring device.
-In 2017, as an effort to further reduce engineering and production cost of its EECP® products, the Company moved the operations of LET from Foshan, China to Biox in Wuxi, China, and closed LET in 2018.

 In April 2014, the Company entered into a cooperation agreement with Chongqing PSK-Health Sci-Tech Development Co., Ltd. ("PSK") of Chongqing, China, the leading manufacturer of external counter pulsation, or ECP, therapy systems in China, to form a joint venture company, VSK Medical Limited ("VSK"), a Cayman Islands company, for the global marketing, sale and advancement of ECP therapy technology.
 The Company owned 49.9% of VSK, which commenced operations in January 2015.
-In March 2018, the Company terminated the cooperation agreement with PSK and sold its shares in VSK to PSK (see Note K).
+In March 2018, the Company terminated the cooperation agreement with PSK and sold its shares in VSK to PSK.
+On May 20, 2020, the Company closed on the sale of 51% of the capital stock of its wholly-owned subsidiary EECP Global Corporation ("EECP Global") to PSK for \$1,150,000.
+EECP Global was formed in September 2019 to hold all the assets and liabilities of its EECP business.
+Concurrently with the closing of the transaction, the Company signed a three-year Management Service Agreement with EECP Global to provide management service for the business and operation of EECP Global in the United States.
+Pursuant to the agreement, EECP Global reimburses the Company all direct expenses and pays a management fee starting April 1, 2020, the effective date of the sale.